Kane Crichlow

-Kane Sinclair Crichlow (born 21 August 2000) is a Bermudian professional footballer who plays as a midfielder for Greek Super League 2 club Episkopi and the Bermuda national team.
+Kane Sinclair Crichlow (born 21 August 2000) is a Bermudian professional footballer who plays as a midfielder for National League club Sutton United and the Bermuda national team.

 Club career

 In 2012, Crichlow left Bermuda to join the youth academy of Spanish side Cornellà.

 In November 2017, Crichlow appeared in a friendly on trial for AFC Wimbledon.
 By the following year, he was a member of the club's under-18 squad.

 In May 2019, it was announced that Crichlow would join Watford in July from AFC Wimbledon, signing a two-year contract.

 Crichlow made his professional debut for Watford on 22 September 2020 as a substitute in the EFL Cup against Newport County.

 At the end of the 2021–22 season, it was announced that Crichlow would be leaving the club upon the end of his contract.

+In August 2022, Crichlow signed for Greek Super League 2 club Episkopi.

+In December 2023, he signed for Bishop's Stortford and early in his Bishop Stortford career, Crichlow scored an added-time equaliser and scored in the ensuing penalty shootout as Bishop's Stortford won at higher-level Ebbsfleet United on penalties in the third round of the FA Trophy.
+In January 2024, he scored five goals in a single game against Aldershot Town in the FA Trophy.

+On 19 July 2024, following a successful trial, Crichlow signed for Chelmsford City.

+On 23 May 2025, Crichlow signed for National League club Sutton United.

 International career

 Crichlow has represented Bermuda at under-15, under-17 and under-20 levels.
 In March 2021, he was called up by Bermuda for their CONCACAF Group B qualifiers against Canada and Aruba later that month.
 He made his debut on 25 March 2021 in a World Cup qualifier against Canada and scored his team's only goal as Canada won 5–1.
+On 16 November 2024, Crichlow scored his tenth goal for Bermuda, scoring the opening goal in a 2–1 win against Antigua and Barbuda.